Sole City Dance Company Information for 2018

-Sole City Dance is pleased to announce the formation of a new student dance company that will take the place of the SCD Ensemble.
-Solstice Dance Company will provide the opportunity for students who are passionate about the art of dance to:
+Sole City Dance is pleased to offer a student dance company, Solstice Dance Company which provides the opportunity for students who are passionate about the art of dance to:

 - learn challenging choreography at a faster pace;

 - participate in additional performance and learning opportunities;

 - become more self-aware, self-confident and supportive of fellow artists; and

 - learn how to make a difference in their community through the power of their art.